yeeyunjie/Projects/5. Predicting State of Mental Health/README.md

 ### Problem Statement
 ---
 The ongoing Household Pulse Survey conducted in the States aims to measure household experiences during the coronvarius pandemic.
-This unprecendented spread of disease is predicted to have a long-tail effect on the mental health of people.
+This unprecendented spread of COVID-19 is predicted to have a long-tail effect on the mental health of people similar to the aftermath of many past natural diseases/pandemics.
 Moreover, the lack of mental heath literacy/awareness has discouraged people from seeking the help they need.
 In order to identify this susceptible group of people as well as to understand and quantify importance of factors that drive such a vulnerability/resistance to seeking mental aid, I aim to build two models to meet two different objectives.
 One is a binary classification **ExtraTrees Classifier model** to predict the development of avoidance behaviours with regards to seeking mental health therapy and a second **Logistic Regression** inference model to identify the top predictor features given the wide range of variables present which provides a holistic overview of a person's livelihood.
 Understanding these features would aid in making well-informed recommendations to better tackle the root causes of such a tendency.
 The performances of these models would be evaluated by **ROC-AUC** and **recall** scores.

 ### Executive Summary
 ---